grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # (experimental) Use experimental method of limiting push requests.
 # CLI flag: -distributor.limit-inflight-requests-using-grpc-method-limiter
 [limit_inflight_requests_using_grpc_method_limiter: <boolean> | default = false]

+# (experimental) Number of pre-allocated worker goroutines used to forward push
+# requests to the ingesters.
+If 0, no workers will be used and a new goroutine
+# will be spawned for each ingester push request.
+If not enough workers
+# available, new goroutine will be spawned.
+# CLI flag: -distributor.ingester-push-worker-goroutines
+[ingester_push_worker_goroutines: <int> | default = 0]
 ```

 ### ingester